 York State Earth Science curriculum.

-The emphasis will be on understanding and describing processes so that teachers will be able to more easily convey this information to the Earth Science students.
+The emphasis will be on understanding and describing processes so that teachers will be able to more easily and effectively convey these concepts to the Earth Science students.

-For further information on the M.S. degree with concentration in Earth and Space Sciences, click here .
+Read more about the M.S. degree with concentration in Earth and Space Sciences.

 Although full-time students can complete all requirements for the M.A.T. degree within three semesters, part-time students will require additional time to complete the degree requirements.